Chatbots are making serious waves in the marketing scene.

 Soon, customers will be told when their bills are due (and if their balance can cover those bills), if a subscription is expiring, and if their credit score has dropped.

 One thing to remember here: even in a professional institution like banking, people are still interacting as they would in normal interaction.

 That means bots need to be familiar with slang (think ‘dough’ as a synonym to cash) and be able to keep up.

 Especially in an industry like banking, make sure you’ve worked out most of the kinks before releasing it to the majority of customers.

-Also, always remember that bots need to be programmed for natural language.
+Also, always remember that they need to be programmed for natural language.
 That means slang and questionable grammar, even if you wouldn’t normally incorporate those trends in your business messaging.

-This will vary depending on the type of institution; but as an outline, try offering:
+This will vary depending on the type of banking institution; but as an outline, try offering the following: